NLPReViz/emr-vis-web/README.md

 [http://git-scm.com/](http://git-scm.com/).

 2. We also use a number of node.js tools to initialize and test emr-vis-web.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).
+You may also use your favourite package manager to node and npm.
+For example, if you are on a Mac and have homebrew installed, you can run `$ brew install node`

 3. We use the [Apache Tomcat](http://tomcat.apache.org/) server to deploy the app.
 You can also use your favourite package manager to get it.
-For example if you are on a Mac and have homebrew installed, you can run `$ brew install tomcat`.
+On a Mac with homebrew, you can run `$ brew install tomcat`.

 ### Clone emr-vis-web